-Chem 1A- Section 05 Lecture MW 4:30-5:45, S32 Lab MW 11:30-2:20, SC2202

-Chem 1A-Section 06 Lecture MW 4:30-5:45, S32 Lab TR 11:30-2:20, SC2202
+Chem 1A - Section 05 Lecture MW 4:30PM-5:45PM, S32 Lab MW 11:30AM-2:20PM, SC2202 Chem 1A - Section 06 Lecture MW 4:30AM-5:45PM, S32 Lab TR 11:30AM-2:20PM, SC2202

-Instructor: Dr. Chris Deming, email: demingchristopher@fhda.edu or cdemo87@gmail.com
+Instructor: Dr. Chris Deming, email: demingchristopher@fhda.edu

-Office Hours (Tentative): Monday 3:00PM-4:00PM, Wednesday 2:30 PM-4:00 PM, SC1226.
+Office Hours: Monday 3:00PM-4:00PM, Tuesday 10:30AM-11:00AM, Wednesday 3:00PM-4:00PM, Thursday 10:30AM-11:00AM

-Course Description: The course is offers an introduction to chemistry as the first of a three-quarter general chemistry series.
-This course will cover the ways which we measure properties of matter and how we describe the structure of atoms in context of basic quantum mechanics.
+Course Description: The course offers an introduction to chemistry as the first of a three-quarter general chemistry series.
+This course will cover the ways which we measure properties of matter as well as how we describe the structure of atoms in the context of basic quantum mechanics.
 We discuss the many types of chemical bonds that atoms undergo to form more complex molecules, the ratio in which atoms combine, and the shapes these molecules assume in space.
-In addition, we will cover the important models for covalent bonding and explore the many types of chemical reactions.
+Additionally, we will cover important models for covalent bonding and explore the many types of chemical reactions.
 The way that molecules react to form new bonds, and thus new molecules, will be connected to the transfer of heat energy and bond stability.